 Many webmasters set off in the wrong direction from the get go, so make sure you take time to understand why the site dropped before taking any action.

-If you think the penguin update is to blame then analyse your backlinks, if you think its Panda then do a full on site audit looking for duplicate content and site structure.
+If you think the penguin update is to blame then you need to do a link profile analysis, if you think its Panda then do a full on site audit looking for duplicate content and site structure.